Atlantic City's top casino underpaid its online gambling taxes by $1.1M, regulators say

 The state Division of Gaming Enforcement said the casino was ordered to pay the full amount of taxes due, with penalties and interest totaling $1.3 million.

-The Borgata also will pay $75,000 as a civil penalty, the state said.
+The money has already been paid, including a $75,000 civil penalty, the state said.

-State officials could not immediately say Thursday whether the money has yet been paid, although a document posted on the division's web site noted that the underpayment of taxes “was remedied quickly in each case.”

 "The Division views this matter as serious,” its acting director, Mary Jo Flaherty, wrote in an Aug.
 15 letter to the Borgata.
 "The original violation was an understatement of gross revenue by almost $10 million.
 This second understatement of gross revenue was in an amount of over $4.5 million.